Should My Dog Sleep in My Bed?

 Should my dog sleep in my bed?

 Dogs usually understand they are not the boss of the family.
 Part of that social structure relies on the fact that people tower above dogs.
-When lying down on the bed, a dog and his owner are on the same level which may encourage the dog to exhibit aggressive tendencies.
+When lying down on the bed, a dog and his owner are on the same level, which may encourage the dog to exhibit aggressive tendencies.

 Some dogs are not aggressive, but simply overreact when startled.
-If you roll over in bed and startle your pet, he may not intend to bite, but an unintentional bite hurts just as much as an intentional one.
-But, if you and your dog do not have health issues or behavioral issues that would make sleeping together an unhealthy situation for either party, co-sleeping should be just fine.
+If you roll over in bed and startle your pet, he may not intend to bite, but an unintentional bite hurts as much as an intentional one.
+However, if you and your dog do not have health issues or behavioral issues that would make sleeping together an unhealthy situation for either party, co-sleeping should be just fine.
 Sleep well!

 Related Articles